How to Measure Your Digital Marketing ROI

 - Web traffic

 Calculating the exact ROI of a content marketing strategy is challenging, since most visitors won’t convert after reading a single page on your site, so using different attribution models is often a better way to see its impact on your business.

 That being said, if you’re getting more website visitors and conversions since implementing a content marketing strategy, and you’ve noticed an increase in revenue, your content marketing ROI is likely positive.

 It’s important to remember that content marketing is a long-term strategy, and your one-time investment in creating it can produce results for years to come.
 It needs time to grow and mature, and you’ll often see the best results months or even years after you publish.

-You can also use Google Analytics to track the ROI of your email marketing campaigns.
+You can also use Google Analytics to track the digital ROI of your email marketing campaigns.

 To do this, you just need to select “Email” as your channel, look at the value of your goal completions, and compare this to your monthly spend on email marketing.
 Then, you can use the same formula above to calculate your ROI.

 Depending on whether you use an email platform with a monthly fee or hire writers to create your email content, your email marketing cost could range from a few dollars to a few thousand dollars each month.

 With tools like MyEmailFX, you can analyze key metrics like open rates, clickthroughs, and unsubscribes to continually improve your ROI.